QuentinRa/blog.quentinra.dev/programming-languages/high-level/func/ocaml/index.md

 #### Call a function

-The process to call a function is pretty straightforward:
+The process of calling a function is pretty straightforward:

 ```ocaml
 let v1 = f 5 5        (* 25 *)